query-ai/queryai-kibana-plugin/README.md

 # AI-Analyst

 Query.AI AI-Analyst Kibana UI plugin uses NLP to provide answers and insights from your data in Elastic stack.
 See https://query.ai for more information.
+See demo video at https://youtu.be/RxQ2l2xufXs

 ![Events](screenshot.png)